Certification & FAQ'S

 Q. If I move areas can I change my supervisor?

 A. Yes, you can change your supervisor at any time.
-You need to let me know so I can amend the details in our records and give your new supervisor access to the course and your progress.
+You need to let us know so we can amend the details in our records and give your new supervisor access to the course and your progress.

 Q. Are there any eligibility requirements?